shwezhu/shwezhu.github.io/content/post/database/mongodb/002-mongodb-in-action.md

 A second datum here further explains the slowness of the query: the `scanAndOrder` field.
 This indicator appears when the query optimizer can’t use an index to return a sorted result set.
 Therefore, in this case, not only does the query engine have to scan the collection, it also has to sort the result set manually.

-1. Avoid scanAndOrder.
+1. Avoid `scanAndOrder`.
 If the query includes a sort, attempt to sort using an index.
 2. Satisfy all fields with useful indexing constraints—attempt to use indexes for the fields in the query selector.
 3. If the query implies a range or includes a sort, choose an index where that last key used can help satisfy the range or sort.